pnp/pnpjs/docs/contributing/local-debug-configuration.md

 |--|--|
 |**id**|The client id of the registered application|
 |**secret**|The client secret of the registered application|
 |**url**|The url of the site to use for all requests.
-For tests unless a site paramter is specified a child web will be created under the web at this url.
+If a site parameter is not specified a child web will be created under the web at this url.
 See [scripts article](../npm-scripts.md) for more details.
 |**notificationUrl**|Url used when registering test subscriptions

 ### Graph value